-(1) For a mileage allowance other than a FAVR allowance, the requirement to return excess amounts is treated as satisfied if the employee is required to return within a reasonable period of time (as defined in § 1.62-2(g)) any portion of the allowance that relates to miles of travel not substantiated by the employee, even though the arrangement does not require the employee to return the portion of the allowance that relates to the miles of travel substantiated and that exceeds the amount of the employee's expenses deemed substantiated.
-For example, assume a payor provides an employee an advance mileage allowance of \$105.00 based on an anticipated 200 business miles at 52.5 cents per mile (at a time when the business standard mileage rate is 48.5 cents per mile), and the employee substantiates 120 business miles.
-The requirement to return excess amounts is treated as satisfied if the employee is required to return the portion of the allowance that relates to the 80 unsubstantiated business miles (\$42.00) even though the employee is not required to return the portion of the allowance (\$4.80) that exceeds the amount of the employee's expenses deemed substantiated under section 9.01 of this revenue procedure (\$58.20) for the 120 substantiated business miles.
+(1) For a mileage allowance (other than a FAVR allowance) paid only at a cents-per-mile rate, the requirement to return excess amounts is treated as satisfied if the employee is required to return within a reasonable period of time (as defined in § 1.62-2(g)) any portion of the allowance that relates to miles of travel not substantiated by the employee, even though the arrangement does not require the employee to return the portion of the allowance that relates to the miles of travel substantiated and that exceeds the amount of the employee's expenses deemed substantiated.
+For example, assume a payor provides an employee an advance mileage allowance of \$109.00 based on an anticipated 200 business miles at 54.5 cents per mile (at a time when the business standard mileage rate is 50.5 cents per mile), and the employee substantiates 120 business miles.
+The requirement to return excess amounts is treated as satisfied if the employee is required to return the portion of the allowance that relates to the 80 unsubstantiated business miles (\$43.60) even though the employee is not required to return the portion of the allowance (\$4.80) that exceeds the amount of the employee's expenses deemed substantiated under section 9.01 of this revenue procedure (\$60.60) for the 120 substantiated business miles.
 However, the \$4.80 excess portion of the allowance is treated as paid under a nonaccountable plan as discussed in section 9.05.

-(2) For a FAVR allowance, the requirement to return excess amounts is treated as satisfied if the employee is required to return within a reasonable period of time (as defined in § 1.62-2(g)), (a) the portion (if any) of the periodic variable payment received that relates to miles in excess of the business miles substantiated by the employee, and (b) the portion (if any) of a periodic fixed payment that relates to a period during which the employee was not covered by the FAVR allowance.
+- (2) For a mileage allowance (other than a FAVR allowance) paid other than only at a cents-per-mile rate, the requirement to return excess amounts is treated as satisfied if the employee is required to return within a reasonable period of time (as defined in § 1.62-2(g)) any portion of the allowance that exceeds the product of the standard mileage rate and the number of miles of travel substantiated by the employee.
+For example, assume a payor provides an employee an advance mileage allowance of \$400 per month plus 20 cents per mile based on an anticipated 2000 miles for a total of \$800 (at a time when the business standard mileage rate is 50.5 cents per mile), and the employee substantiates 1000 business miles.
+The requirement to return excess amounts is treated as satisfied if the employee is required to return \$295, the portion of the allowance that exceeds the product of the standard mileage rate and the miles substantiated (\$505). - (3) For a FAVR allowance, the requirement to return excess amounts is treated as satisfied if the employee is required to return within a reasonable period of time (as defined in § 1.62-2(g)), (a) the portion (if any) of the periodic variable payment received that relates to miles in excess of the business miles substantiated by the employee, and (b) the portion (if any) of a periodic fixed payment that relates to a period during which the employee was not covered by the FAVR allowance.